loxy0dev/RedTiger-Tools/README.md

 │
 ├── 💰 - Paid
 │   ├── Python Obfuscator (Premium)        : Makes Python code unreadable for protection.
-│   ├── Discord Rat (Premium)              : Remote access to a system via Discord (for legal use).
+│   ├── Discord Rat Builder (Premium)      : [Legal use only] Remote access to a system via Discord.
+│   ├── Ransomware Builder (Premium)       : [Legal use only] Custom ransomware creation tool to encrypt files and demand payment.
 │   ├── Website DoS (Premium)              : Launches a DoS attack on a website (for legal testing).
 │   └── Proxy Scraper (Premium)            : Automatically retrieves fresh proxy lists.
 │